raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 You will build your very own Astro Pi and write a Python program using the Raspberry Pi hardware to gather data to support or reject your experiment hypotheses.
 You will learn how to test your program to give it the best chance of running successfully aboard the International Space Station (ISS)!

-### Guidelines & Pre-Submission Checklist

-In order to have your program run aboard the ISS it's really important that you read the [guidelines on the Astro Pi website](https://astro-pi.org/mission-space-lab/guidelines) and that you look over the [Phase 2 program checklist](https://astro-pi.org/mission-space-lab/guidelines/program-checklist) before submitting your work.
-Bear in mind that there are some differences in what you are allowed to do depending on if your experiment theme is "Life On Earth" or a "Life In Space".

 ![The Earth, as photographed by a Mission Space Lab experiment on the ISS in 2021.](images/astrocmp-2021.gif)

 ### What you will learn